 There were dozens of comments on both posts, and commenter Mark was particularly anguished:

 I shudder at the very recent memory of my 5th grade daughter proudly bringing me her reading log to show me how much she had read this week and then, of course, get me to sign it.
-My daughter loves to read, but now her pride is getting wrapped up in what she is producing about her reading—her log, rather than discussing her books in great detail as she did just this past summer, when there was no log.
+My daughter loves to read, but now her pride is…her log, rather than discussing her books in great detail as she did just this past summer, when there was no log.

 As a School Librarian, I think this type of reading log is not about students at all–it’s about teacher accountability.
 How else can a teacher “prove” that they are “teaching” kids to “love reading”?
 For many years we had free reading at our school with great success.
 One year teachers were told to have students “document” the time they were reading by filling out reading logs and using weekly bookmarks with daily questions to answer.
 To comply, some teachers even began to dictate what kind and how many books students must check out at their library visits.
 Well, that year our state test scores dropped, and some of our best ELA teachers left for less rigid environments.
 All the fun had gone out of reading, so after 2 years we went back to free—and undocumented—reading (and our reading scores went back up)!

-As a Middle School Librarian I quickly discovered that students like to keep track of books they read, so I created a simple Reading Record with space for the title and author of the book and a star rating for the student to indicate whether they’d enjoyed the book.
+As a Middle School Librarian I quickly discovered that students like to keep track of books they read, so I created a simple Reading Record with space for the title and author of the book and a star rating for the student to indicate how much they’d enjoyed the book.
 It wasn’t required and the forms were on the circulation desk for students to put into their binder.
-When I began encouraging students to read a variety of different kinds of stories, I added Fiction Subjects to the Reading Record.

 Then, four consecutive developments prompted me to re-evaluate reading promotion: